cad0p/daft-ie-exclude-listings/README.md

 ## Installation

 You need to have [Tampermonkey](https://www.tampermonkey.net/) installed in your browser.
 Then you can install the script from [Greasy Fork](https://greasyfork.org/en/scripts/471198-daft-ie-exclude-listings).

+## Troubleshooting

+If the "exclude" button is not showing up, try reloading the map 2-3 times until the map zooms in and out briefly when it loads.
+Then you should see the buttons appear and the already excluded listings disappear.